 For inexperienced drivers who still want to explore and discover Scotland, we recommend one of our guided small group tours or our privately guided tours, where you will have a local, experienced guide at the wheel.

 ARRIVAL/DEPARTURE FROM GLASGOW

 If you are planning on arriving in Glasgow, you could book a private transfer from Glasgow Airport to your accommodation in Edinburgh to start the journey in a comfortable way.
 During certain tours, you will have the options to end your trip in Glasgow, rather than Edinburgh, as well if that is more convenient for you.

 Please note that sightseeing and transport is dependent on weather and road conditions and might need to be altered if conditions are not favourable.
 This includes ferries and drives.
 If something unexpected occurs, you can call our 24-hour helpline to speak directly with a Nordic Visitor staff member.

 All bookings are charged in British Pounds (£, GBP).
 Prices displayed in other currencies are indicative only and based on the daily exchange rate.
 Therefore, conversions from GBP to other currencies will fluctuate from day to day.

-After booking your package with Nordic Visitor, you will be contacted within two working days by one of our travel consultants, who will serve as your dedicated contact person for all of your travel needs before, during and even after your holiday.
+After booking your package with Nordic Visitor, you will be contacted within two business days by one of our travel consultants who will serve as your dedicated contact person for all your travel needs before, during and even after your holiday.
 Your travel consultant will provide you with details about your booking and your remaining payment (if not paid in full).
 You will also receive more information about what to expect during your holiday.